hrfee/jfa-go-wiki/content/docs/faq.md

 Make sure General > "External jfa-go URL" is set to the URL you'd access jfa-go at.
 If you're reverse proxying to a subfolder (e.g. my.url/accounts), also put the subfolder (e.g. "/accounts") in "Reverse Proxy subfolder" (*f.k.a.
 "URL Base"*).

+## I don't want users seeing the admin page!

+You can change where the admin page and "My Account" page are URL-wise by enabling Advanced Settings and editing the subpaths in Settings > URL Paths.
+Since [b47a481](https://github.com/hrfee/jfa-go/commit/b47a481678ded7f34e460c52c92956cd4daafa49) (14/05/2025).

 ## Jellyfin says "Try again within your home network" when trying to reset password

 ([issue](https://github.com/hrfee/jellyfin-accounts/issues/12))